Kagamma/muos-blue-archive-arona/README.md

 ### Fonts
 - Noto Sans from Google Fonts
 ### Images & Sounds
-- Blue Archive - (C) NEXON Korea Corporation
+- Blue Archive - (c) NEXON Korea Corporation
 - All the images, sounds and music used in this theme belong to NEXON or other related copyright owners.
 I don't own any of these, I made this theme just for fun.

 ![1](/preview1.png)